Ayush-Kanduri/The-Social-Book/README.md

 # Social-Book_Social_Media_Website
-This project is Social Book, which is a Social Media Website designed using Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS).
+The Social Book is a Social Media Website designed using Full Stack Web Development through Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS).
+Users are able to create, share the posts and connect with each other across the platform.
+Many more functionalities are present as well.

 ## Tools Used
 <p align="left">